ivy-Ruxin-Tong/Spotify_ETL/README.md

 - Use AWS Lambds to run python script daily at 5pm

 ## Step 2: Query S3 data with AWS Athena
-- Use AWS Athena to query S3 data
+- Use AWS Athena to query S3 data - Total 5 tables
 -   CREATE EXTERNAL TABLE IF NOT EXISTS `test`.`artist` (
   `artist_id` string,
   `artist_name` string,